ashotvdovychenko/tangerine-web/README.md

 # Web Lab HTML & CSS

-Welcome to the third university laboratory work on web development!
-In this project, we are building a CRM (Customer Relationship Management) system for culinary masters, focusing on recipe and menu management.
+Welcome to the university project for web development course!
+In this project, we are building web interface of the CRM (Customer Relationship Management) system for culinary masters, focusing on recipe and menu management.

 ## Getting Started with Vite